jjoshuaa/PortfolioCli/README.md

 # PortfolioCli
-I neede version control for a project im working on :)
+I needed version control for a project im working on :)